AlbertWhite/site-v2.0/src/data/blogs/form.md

 ---
-title: "ReduxForm vs Formik, with Material-UI or not"
+title: "ReduxForm vs Formik, with Material-UI or not ?"
 date: "2019-04-02"
 category: "blog"
-star: 3
+star: 4
 ---

 Form is one of the most important part in web application.
-When we work with a form, there are so many things that are quite similar, for example: form validation, intial values, error message, catch error after submission...
+When we work with a form, there are so many things that are quite similar, for example: form validation, initial values, error message, catch error after submission...
 That is why a form library can be quite useful (although we can create our own form library).

-Material-UI provides form control component with styles and functions already integrated.
-They can be useful but sometimes they can create problems, just like Bootstrap.
+Material-UI provides form control component with already integrated styles and functions.
+They can be useful but sometimes they can cause problems, just like Bootstrap.

 ### The choose between redux-form and formik

 In terms of form library, two of the most recommended ones are: [Redux-Form](https://redux-form.com/8.1.0/) and [Formik](https://jaredpalmer.com/formik/) .
-What are the advantages and hidden disavantages behind them?
+What are the advantages and hidden disadvantages behind them?

 First of all, both of them are well designed.
 The fundamental features are supported in different way.
 Formik works as a wrapper component without passing data to redux store and reducer, redux-form works as a HOC and all data are passed by redux store.